konfuzio-ai/konfuzio-sdk/docs/sdk/examples/intro.md

 document.update()
 ```

-You can also update a document by updating the entire project via project.update().
+If a document is part of the training or test set, you can also update it by updating the entire project via
+project.update().
 However, for projects with many documents it can be faster to update only the relevant documents.

 #### Upload Document
 You can upload a document via SDK.
 Create a Document instance and save it.